How to Scrape Instagram

 urlparse("http://www.domain.com/path/to/resource?arg1=true&arg2=false")

-While it might appear like request headers are just minor metadata details, in web scraping they are extremely important!
-Headers contain essential details about the request, like: who's requesting the data?
+Headers contain essential details about the request - who's requesting the data?
 What type of data they are expecting?
-Getting these wrong might result in the web scraper being denied access.
+Using wrong or incomplete headers might result in an error or even get the web scraper blocked.

-Let's take a look at some of the most important headers and what they mean:
+Let's take a look at some of the most important headers and what they mean.

 # example user agent for Chrome browser on Windows operating system: